brisa-build/brisa/packages/www/src/posts/introducing-brisa.md

 author_site: https://x.com/aralroca
 ---

-Today I’m excited to publicly share Brisa: A full-stack framework that allows you to mix Server Components + Server Actions with Web Components + Signals, both wrote in JSX.
+Today I’m excited to publicly share Brisa: A full-stack framework that allows you to mix [Server Components](https://brisa.build/building-your-application/components-details/server-components) + [Server Actions](https://brisa.build/building-your-application/data-management/server-actions) with [Web Components](https://brisa.build/building-your-application/components-details/web-components) + [Signals](https://brisa.build/building-your-application/components-details/reactivity), both wrote in JSX.
 Including:

 - **SSR**: Pages entrypoints are rendered on the server and streamed to the client, including SSR of Web Components using the Declarative Shadow DOM under the hood.
 - **Static site generation**: You can generate static pages on build-time, and even mix them with dynamic pages.
 - **Partial pre-rendering**: You can pre-render specific page components on build-time meanwhile the rest of the page is rendered on the server.
 - **Reactivity**: Web Components props _("attributes")_ and state are 100% reactive thanks to Signals.
 With the advantage that the props are optimized in build-time so you can write them as in frameworks like React to control their default values, do destructuring, etc. without losing reactivity.
 - **Fully-Featured:**: Brisa supports TypeScript, CSS, Tailwind, Middleware, Api Routes, Internationalization (routing + translations), Web Sockets, Suspense, Server Actions, Testing, Tauri 2.x, and more.
+- **Unified tooling**: Apart from Brisa, you need Bun to manage all the tooling.
+We don't like that you have the package.json with many libraries.
+Brisa enriches Bun testing by adding matchers and you don't need Webpack, Vite, because we do it with Bun too.
+Although we like Bun and also recommend it as runtime, you can use Node.js as runtime if you want.
+A Perfect Stack is the 3B Stack: Brisa + Bun + Biome.
 - **HTML Streaming over the wire**: The current frameworks need to interact with the server actions that the request returns JS or JSON and make workarounds to manage the streaming.
 When HTTP is invented to transfer HTML.
 In Brisa we transfer HTML in streaming and the Web Components react to changes in their attributes or new ideas like “Action Signals”, where from the server action you can make the Web Components react without needing a re-render in the server.

 To build a very fast website, there is a simple secret; bring as little JS code as possible to the client.
 Using the Web Platform as much as possible avoids having to bring unnecessary things to the client.
 However, to get the most out of it, we need to know how to differentiate user interactions.
 There are interactions where the server is involved, and there are those that are not.
 For example, in an ecommerce, many of the actions are server-side, like adding an item in the cart, so we need to add client code for a list of products?
 We answer quickly: no.